ondrolexa/polylx/README.md

 ## License

-APSG is free software: you can redistribute it and/or modify it under the terms of the MIT License.
+PolyLX is free software: you can redistribute it and/or modify it under the terms of the MIT License.
 A copy of this license is provided in ``LICENSE`` file.